Department Chair and Professor of Psychology

 factors on both one's ability to correctly engage in a cognitive task and one's patterns

 In my other area of research, I am interested in examining patterns of neural activation

-that are present during ongoing dynamic social interactions.
-This not only gives a
+that are present during ongoing dynamic plate appearances in baseball.
+This not only

-real-time indication of the ever-shifting attentional and processing needs of social
+gives a real-time indication of the ever-shifting attentional and processing needs

 Visit Dr. Themanson's Research Webpage